Proton Therapy for Hodgkin Lymphoma.

 Hodgkin Lymphoma Proton Therapy Protocol

-Due to the reduction of normal tissue exposed to radiation with proton therapy, the University of Florida Proton Therapy Institute has an ongoing trial using proton therapy for patients with involvement of the mediastinum.
+Due to the reduction of normal tissue exposed to radiation with proton therapy, the UF Health Proton Therapy Institute has an ongoing trial using proton therapy for patients with involvement of the mediastinum.

 Hodgkin Lymphoma Protocol

-To learn more about treating Hodgkin lymphoma with proton therapy, or to find out if you are a candidate for proton therapy, contact the University of Florida Proton Therapy Institute today.
+To learn more about treating Hodgkin lymphoma with proton therapy, or to find out if you are a candidate for proton therapy, contact the UF Health Proton Therapy Institute today.